simpulton/angular2-patterns-in-angular1/README.md

 # Angular 1 in an Angular 2 Style
 It was an alarming experience for most Angular 1 developers the first time they saw Angular 2.
 In fact, pretty much **everything** changed.
-We were faced with learning a new language, new syntax, new tooling, etc and it was overwhelming.
-The 5 minute quick start was more like a 25 minute quick start that included a 20 minute scenic tour into a ton of new stuff seemingly unrelated to Angular.

-As I began to learn Angular 2, a funny thing happened.
-My entire worldview on Angular 1 began to shift towards a cleaner, more elegant approach as I began to apply the concepts that were self evident in Angular 2.
-I just wanted to write Angular 1 apps like an Angular 2 application

-# Angular 1 in an Angular 2 Style
-It was an alarming experience for most Angular 1 developers the first time they saw Angular 2.
-In fact, pretty much **everything** changed.
 We were faced with learning a new language, new syntax, new tooling, etc. and it was overwhelming.
 The 5-minute quick start was more like a 25-minute quick start that included a 20-minute scenic tour into a ton of new stuff seemingly unrelated to Angular.

 As I began to learn Angular 2, a funny thing happened.
 My entire worldview on Angular 1 began to shift towards a cleaner, more elegant approach as I began to apply the concepts that were self-evident in Angular 2.
 I just wanted to write Angular 1 apps like an Angular 2 application because it felt "right."